 The Board of Directors has all the competencies which are not deferred by law or by these statutes to another governing body.

 The Board of Directors is organizing its structure by itself.
 The Chairman is elected by the General Assembly among one of the Members of the Board of Directors.

 The Board of Directors meets as often as required to perform it’s duties.
 Every member of the Board of Directors can request a meeting by stating the reasons for it.
 An electronic meeting is permissible.

 The Board of Directors is a volunteering body.
-It can request a refund for actual expenses.
+It can request a refund for documented expenses.

-The association is bound by the collective signature of the president together with another member of the Board of Directors.
+The association is bound by the collective signature of the Chairman together with another member of the Board of Directors.

-The association may be dissolute in a special meeting only called on for this purpose.
+The association may be dissoluted in a special meeting only called on for this purpose.
 No other issues may be dealt with at such a meeting.
 At least half of all members on record must participate at this meeting.
-And at least three quarters must request the dissolution.
+And at least three quarters must cast their approval of the dissolution.